Vegan Ginger Cookies

 Divide the cookies into 12 equal sized pieces and roll each piece into a ball.

-Flatten the balls using your fingers until they are around 1+1/2-inches thick.
+Flatten the balls using your fingers until they are around 1-inch thick.
 This will help them to spread nicely as they bake.

 Bake the cookies for 15 minutes.
 Let them cool on the tray completely before you remove them otherwise they will break.